-Course Type: Core (Theoretical) Cours e Details: C C-9 L-T-P: 4 - 1 - 0 Full Marks: CA Marks ESE Marks Credit: 4 100 Practical Theoretical Practical Theoretical 100 • • • • 20 80
+Course Type: Core (Theoretical) Cours e Details: C L-T-P: 4 - 1 - 0 Full Marks: CA Marks ESE Marks Credit: 4 100 Practical Theoretical Practical Theoretical 100 30 70

-At the successful completion of the Course, Students will be able to a) Output and employment: Classical theory of employment are critical analysis - aggregate demand and supply functions - Theory of savings, investment and employment, critical analysis and post Keynesian theories, theories of employment - concept of full employment and factor of unemployment
+At the successful completion of the Course, Students will be able to

+- 1. Understand the relationship between economics and law - 2.
+Acquaint with the concepts of Banking, taxation law, consumer behaviour and its utility, and inflation a) Output and employment: Classical theory of employment are critical analysis - aggregate demand and supply functions - Theory of savings, investment and employment, critical analysis and post Keynesian theories, theories of employment - concept of full employment and factor of unemployment